chatox/networks-science-course/practicum/README.md

 There are 09 practice sessions in this course.
 Handouts for each session start with *psNN* and describe the activities that the students must perform during the practice session.

 At the end of each handout there is a description of what you should deliver.
+Please ask in the course forum or to your teaching assistant ("*profesor/a de prácticas*") any questions you may have.

 | Session                                             | Contents |
 |-----------------------------------------------------|----------|